diegomarquez/side-scrolling-shooting-game/README.md

 - Editor
 	- Add a toggle to show and hide a grid
+		- Viewport with grid (DONE)
+		- Grid Toggle
+		- Game Object
+			Control size of grid
+			Renderer (DONE)

+	- Don't show grid viewport in UI
+	- Don't serialize grid viewport
+	- New viewports should be added before the grid viewport

 	- Move objects around by dragging with the mouse
 		- remove move by key presses from game-objects in favour of snap to grid toogle
+		- snap to grid should take into account the offset of the main viewport

+	- Disable all editing from the main viewport, to simplify how it works with the grid

 	- Remove main viewport movement when pressing keys.
 		- Move world using a spinner instead of the keyboard
+		- Have spinners for X and Y coordinates
+		- The movement step should be the grid cell size on each coordinate

 	- Visual feedback if there are things missing in order to add a game-object to the scene.
 		- Flashing red or something

+	- require jQuery and jQueryUI once in the beginning of the editor
+	- Use LESS as a CSS preprocessor
+	- Investigate how to use bootstrap to style, this would require removing all mention of jQuery UI CSS classes
+		- https://github.com/jquery-ui-bootstrap/jquery-ui-bootstrap
+		- Redisign the interface
 			- Have 4 regions
 				- canvas
-		- Right of canvas (Input controls.
-Snap to grid, world movement spinner)
+				- Right of canvas
+					Scene name
+					Input controls.
+					Snap to grid toggle,
+					world movement spinners,
+					grid toggle,
+					world size
 				- Bottom of canvas (Game Object Creation)
 				- Bottom right of canvas (Viewport and layers editing)
-		- Add some styling for the background of the regions

-	- Use LESS as a CSS preprocessor

-	- Investigate how to use bootstrap to style, this would require removing all mention of jQuery UI CSS classes
-		- https://github.com/jquery-ui-bootstrap/jquery-ui-bootstrap

-	- Stadarize how a module using jQueryUI should look
-		- require jQuery and jQueryUI once in the beginning of the editor

 	- Improve how game-objects are disabled for the editor
 		- Ej. player-ship.js keydown events are not disabled by overriding the update method